JavierBL89/OP-Restaurant-Code-Inst-Project/README.md

 ATTENTION!

 There is one of the test functions failing from the "test_forms.py" file.
-I don't really understand what's going on there, the booking comment field is not required whe submitin the form, andfrom my undertanding the test function should go through as "excerpt" field is left blank and the form submitions should be valid...
+I don't really understand what's going on there, the booking comment field is not required whe submitin the form, and from my undertanding the test function should go through as "excerpt" field is left blank and the form submitions should be valid...

 ![](static/images/test-fail.png)